Exclusive - EU agrees embargo on Iranian crude

 "A lot of progress has been made," one EU diplomat said, speaking on condition of anonymity.
 "The principle of an oil embargo is agreed.
 It is not being debated any more."

-U.S. State Department spokeswoman Victoria Nuland called the EU moves "the kinds of steps that we would like to see not just from our close allies and partners in places like Europe but from countries around the world".

-"We do believe that this is consistent with tightening the noose on Iran economically," she said.

-A U.S. Treasury official said Tehran's oil revenues could be choked off without disrupting global oil markets.
+A U.S. Treasury official said Washington supported the European proposal to ban purchases of Iranian crude and believes Tehran's oil revenues can be choked off without disrupting global oil markets.

-Treasury Secretary Timothy Geithner will travel to China and Japan next week to discuss U.S. sanctions on Iran and the state of the global economy.
+Treasury Secretary Timothy Geithner will travel to China and Japan next week to discuss U.S. sanctions on Iran and the state of the global economy, the Treasury Department said.

 The embargo will force Tehran to find other buyers for oil.
 EU countries buy about 450,000 barrels per day (bpd) of Iran's 2.6 million bpd in exports, making the bloc collectively the second largest market for Iranian crude after China.